« Good Practice Guide

 When is the best time to do it?

-Cruising can be done all year round on the Dorset coast and many sailing centres run boat courses all year round too.
+Cruising in Dorset can be done all year round on the Jurassic coast, and many sailing centres run boat courses all year round too.
 You should always check the weather, tides and currents before you go out.
 During winter months the water is colder, winds stronger, there are rougher seas and fewer hours of daylight – this all needs to be taken into consideration.

 What to look out for